 If you've seen influencers like Kim Kardashian and Chelsea Clinton tweeting about who Matthew Charles is, then you might already know his heartbreaking story.
-Charles, who served over 20 years in prison before being pardoned by President Obama, will reportedly have to return to prison for another 10 years to complete his sentence.
+Charles, who served over 20 years in prison before being released, will reportedly have to return to prison for another 10 years to complete his sentence.
 And now, people around the country are standing up to defend him.

 According to Nashville Public Radio, the U.S. Attorney's office decided to appeal Charles' release earlier this year, though, based on the grounds that Charles was a "repeat offender" (meaning he's been arrested more than once).
 Therefore, the office claims, this retroactive change in law could not have applied to him.
 A court of appeals agreed with the U.S. Attorney's office, and so Charles is returning to jail, unless President Trump decides to overturn the sentencing.